chemle/emle-engine/README.md

 (The default backend is `torchani`.)

-When using the `orca` backend, you will need to ensure that the _fake_ `orca` executable takes precedence in the `PATH`.
+When using the `orca` backend, you will also need to specify the path to the *real* `orca` exectubale using the `--orca-path` command-line argument, or the `EMLE_ORCA_PATH` environment variable.
 (To check that EMLE is running, look for an `emle_log.txt` file in the working directory, where.
 The input for `orca` will be taken from the `&orc` section of the `sander` configuration file, so use this to specify the method, etc.

 When using `deepmd` as the backend you will also need to specify a model file to use.
 This can be passed with the `--deepmd-model` command-line argument,